 - Double-check that your phone supports the 5G network bands used by your carrier.

-- Consider how much data you need each month and if 5G is really worth the extra cost.
+- Consider how much data you need each month and if 5G is worth the extra cost.

 - Compare those prices.